 - The Warhammer 40,000 games (Dark Heresy, Rogue Trader, Only War and probably Deathwatch) all include an advantage called "Jaded", meant to represent the character having gone through so many of the horrors that are normal to the Crapsack Universe of 40K that the only things that can make him nervous any more are the literal Cosmic Horrors.

 - Thaddeus "Rusty" Venture of The Venture Bros. could very well be the Trope Codifier.
 No matter what horrible things can happen to him in the show, he's been through worse.
-An abusive childhood has made him incredibly callous, as mentioned in the quote above.
+An abusive childhood has made him incredibly callous.
 When the Monarch tries Cold-Blooded Torture on him, nothing has any effect due to him having experienced almost all of it at some point.
-Trying to crush his spirt doesn't work either, because he's so depressed and bitter that old college friends of his consider it almost creepy to see him looking happy.
+Trying to crush his spirit doesn't work either, because he's so depressed and bitter that old college friends of his consider it almost creepy to see him looking happy.
 The Monarch puts it best:

 The Monarch: What can I do to this guy that life hasn't already?

 - Gravity Falls: The Society of the Blind Eye try to use their memory wiping machine on crazy Old Man McGucket, but it has no effect on him because "you can't break what's already broken!"
 It's later revealed that using the machine multiple times to forget the things he's witnessed while working for the Author is what drove him insane in the first place.

 - Exploited in the Rugrats episode "Chuckie's First Haircut" where Chuckie is afraid to get his hair cut for fear it'd get hurt, but then the other kids point out that he already feels bad imagining it, so it can't be much worse.